 One of the most significant benefits of online lenders is the ease and speed of which you can apply and be approved for funds.

-Depending on the type of financing and lender, you could have access to capital in as little as one day once approved.
+Depending on the type of financing and lender, you could have access to capital in as little as a day once approved.
 This benefit often equates to less competitive interest rates and shorter term lengths, however.

 When determining how to fund your business’s growth, you need to be prepared for the application process, which could be lengthy depending on the loan and lender.